strimzi/proposals/038-optimization-proposal-autoapproval.md

   name: my-rebalance
   labels:
     strimzi.io/cluster: my-cluster
+  annotations:
+    strimzi.io/rebalance-auto-approval: true
 spec:
   mode: # any mode
-  autoApproval: {}
+  # ...
 ```

 The reason for not having a simple boolean `spec.autoApproval` field is for leaving space for a future extension, maybe adding some criteria or rules that have to be matched for auto-approving the optimization proposal.
+It allows the community to take more time to understand if such a support is really useful and the direction to go.

 ### No auto-approval (default)

-If the `spec.autoApproval` field is not specified at all, the default behavior will be the current one, so the need for manual approval by the user annotating the `KafkaRebalance` custom resource with the `strimzi.io/rebalance=approve` annotation.
+If the `strimzi.io/rebalance-auto-approval` annotation is not specified at all, the default behavior will be the current one, so the need for manual approval by the user annotating the `KafkaRebalance` custom resource with the `strimzi.io/rebalance=approve` annotation.
+Of course, the annotation `strimzi.io/rebalance-auto-approval` can be set to `false` to get the same result.

 ### Flow

-As described before, the user interaction flow assumes that the `spec.autoApproval` field is specified in the `KafkaRebalance` custom resource.
+As described before, the user interaction flow assumes that the `strimzi.io/rebalance-auto-approval` annotation is specified in the `KafkaRebalance` custom resource.

 1. The user creates a `KafkaRebalance` custom resource.
 2. The cluster operator asks Cruise Control to generate an optimization proposal via the REST API.
-3. When the optimization proposal is ready, the cluster operator checks if the user has specified the `spec.autoApproval`.
+3. When the optimization proposal is ready, the cluster operator checks if the user has specified the `strimzi.io/rebalance-auto-approval` annotation.
-    * If the `spec.autoApproval` is not specified at all, the user has to approve the proposal manually as usual.
+    * If the `strimzi.io/rebalance-auto-approval` annotation is not specified at all or it is set to `false`, the user has to approve the proposal manually as usual.
-    * If the `spec.autoApproval` is specified, the cluster operator approves the proposal automatically by annotating the `KafkaRebalance` custom resource with the `strimzi.io/rebalance=approve` annotation.
+    * If the `strimzi.io/rebalance-auto-approval` is specified and set to `true`, the cluster operator approves the proposal automatically by annotating the `KafkaRebalance` custom resource with the `strimzi.io/rebalance=approve` annotation.

 ## Affected/not affected projects